Wall Shelf with Hooks | DIY

 Reclaimed picket fence pieces with coat hooks added can be customized to the size that fits your space!

-Small sections of picket fence make cute coat racks for the kitchen or mud room.
+Small sections of picket fence make cute kitchen or mud room coat racks.

 Cabinet Door Wall Shelves

 I love using cabinet doors to make a wall shelf with hooks.
-Simply add a shelf at the top and coat hooks to make your perfect custom piece.
+Add a shelf at the top and coat hooks to create your perfect custom piece.

 How about a wall shelf made out of cabinet doors and license plates?
 Mindi’s great tutorial has you covered.

 Here’s another wall shelf made from a cabinet door.
-This is one of my all-time favs.
-The shelf is actually a small piece of crown molding, which in my opinion makes the perfect ledge to hold photos.
+This is one of my all-time favorites.
+The shelf is actually a small piece of crown molding, which makes the perfect ledge to hold photos.

 Make Coat Racks out of Headboards